DaBaiHao/DataMining/Assignment 5/README.md

 # Assignment 5

-## 1
+## Q1.6A.

 - K = 2, cluster quality is 83.5.
 - K = 3, cluster quality is 62.8.
 - K = 4, cluster quality is 57.9.
 - K = 5, cluster quality is 54.9.

 As the K increase, the cluster quality decrease.
-When K equals to 5, the cluster gets its minimize quality which is 54.9.
+When K equals to 5, the cluster gets its minimize quality which is 54.9\.
+Because the cluster quality is the total Distence To Cluster.
+So The min value is better.

 Reason: The algorithm is that

 1. Determine an initial cluster center for each cluster so that there are K initial cluster centers.
-2. Assign samples in the sample set to the nearest neighbor cluster according to the principle of minimum distance
+2. Assign samples in the sample set to the nearest neighbor cluster based on the principle of minimum distance
-3. Use the sample mean in each cluster as the new cluster center.
+3. Use the sample data mean in each cluster as the new cluster center.
 4. Repeat step 2.3 until the cluster center no longer changes.
 5. End, get minimize the squared error criterion.

-## 2
+## Q1.6B.

 seed | K | cluster quality
 ---- | - | ---------------